|

 we look forward to the chance to showcase what we hope will turn out

 to be some strong "United Chester" teams and performances.
+For those who wish to follow the unfolding season

 may I recommend the two excellent web sites linked into this [Spirit